dexie/dexie-website/docs/Syncable/Dexie.Syncable.js.md

 });
 ```

-_NOTE: Transactions only provide the Atomicity part of the [ACID](http://en.wikipedia.org/wiki/ACID) properties when using 2-way syncronization.
-This is due to that the syncronization phase may result in that another change could override the changes.
-However, it's still meaningfull to use the transaction() since method for atomicity.
+_NOTE: Transactions only provide the Atomicity part of the [ACID](http://en.wikipedia.org/wiki/ACID) properties when using 2-way synchronization.
+This is due to that the synchronization phase may result in that another change could override the changes.
+However, it's still meaningful to use the transaction() since method for atomicity.
 Atomicity is guaranteed not only locally but also when synced to the server, meaning that a part of the changes will never commit on the server until all changes from the transaction has been synced.
 In practice, you cannot increment a counter in the database (for example) and expect it to be consistent, but you can be guaranteed that if you add a sequence of objects, all or none of them will replicate._

 ### API Reference